krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_ldap_util.rst

     Specifies the Kerberos realm of the database.

 **-force**
     Forces the deletion of the policy object.
-If not specified, will be prompted for confirmation while deleting the policy.
-Enter yes to confirm the deletion.
+If not specified, the user will be prompted for confirmation before deleting the policy.

 *policy_name*
     Specifies the name of the ticket policy.